Formal Resolution Hearing for Students

 C. Notices of Outcome

-1. Within three (3) business days following the completion of the hearing, the Title IX Coordinator will simultaneously provide the Claimant and the Respondent a written notice of the outcome of the hearing, the applicable sanctions (if any), and the appeals procedure.
+1. Within three (3) business days following the Sexual Misconduct Hearing Board’s decision, the Title IX Coordinator will simultaneously provide the Claimant and the Respondent a written notice of the outcome of the hearing, the applicable sanctions (if any), and the appeals procedure.
 This Outcome Letter will be provided to the Claimant and Respondent by personal delivery or email (with automated return receipt).
 The Claimant and Respondent will be deemed to have received the Outcome Letter on the date of delivery.

 2. To ensure that the recommended sanctions are enforced and/or corrective action is taken, in cases where the Respondent is a student, the Outcome Letter will also be provided to the Associate Dean of Students.